-It is better to stick with songs with more straightforward rhythm.
-One of the choice pieces, Izpirazione II – Rambutan has pretty complicated rhythms and most teams that played it sounded messy.
+It is better to stick with pieces with more straightforward rhythm.
+One of the choice pieces, Izpirazione II – Rambutan has pretty complicated rhythms and most schools that played the piece sounded messy.

 The strengths and weaknesses of every CO is different.
-Find a song that mask your weaknesses and accentuates your strengths.
+Find a piece that mask your weaknesses and accentuates your strengths.

 9. Better instruments = better sound

 An excellent player can make an average instrument sound good.
 An average player needs a good instrument to sound good.
-It is safe to say that at the primary, secondary and tertiary level, good instruments will help.
+It is safe to say that at the primary, secondary and tertiary level, better quality instruments will help.

 10. Limited resources not necessarily = bad